Local Differential Privacy for Distributed Stochastic Aggregative Optimization with Guaranteed Optimality: Numerical Experiments

-The resulting training loss, test accuracy, and cumulative privacy budget after $5$ epochs of training are summarized in Fig.~\ref{mnista}, Fig.~\ref{mnistb}, and Fig.~\ref{mnistc}, respectively.
-It is clear that the proposed algorithm has much lower training loss and higher test accuracy than existing counterparts under LDP constraints.
-In particular, Fig.~\ref{mnista} and Fig.~\ref{mnistb} show that Laplace noise indeed accumulates in the conventional gradient-tracking-based distributed aggregative optimization algorithms in~\cite{Carnevale1} and~\cite{lixiuxian2}, leading to divergent behaviors (see the green and gray curves in Fig.~\ref{mnista} and Fig.~\ref{mnistb}).
-Furthermore, the yellow~curves in Fig.~\ref{mnista} and Fig.~\ref{mnistb} indicate that PDOP, which uses geometrically decaying stepsizes and DP-noise variances to ensure a finite cumulative privacy budget in the infinite time horizon, is unable to train the complex CNN model.
-These comparisons corroborate the advantage of the proposed Algorithm~\ref{algorithm1}.
+The experimental results are summarized in Fig.~\ref{mnist}.
+It is clear that the proposed algorithm has much lower training loss than existing counterparts under LDP constraints.
+In particular, Fig.~\ref{mnista} shows that Laplace noise indeed accumulates in the conventional gradient-tracking-based distributed aggregative optimization algorithms in~\cite{Carnevale1} and~\cite{lixiuxian2}, leading to divergent behaviors (see the green and gray curves in Fig.~\ref{mnista}).
+Furthermore, the yellow curve in Fig.~\ref{mnista} indicate that PDOP, which uses geometrically decaying stepsizes and DP-noise variances to ensure a finite cumulative privacy budget in the infinite time horizon, is unable to train the complex CNN model.
+These comparisons corroborate the advantage of the proposed Algorithm~\ref{algorithm1}. { Fig.~\ref{mnistc} shows that our algorithm is robust even when $\delta$ slightly deviates from the range $\delta\in(0,\frac{1}{14})$ derived in Corollary~\ref{values}.
+Moreover, a smaller $\delta$ leads to lower training loss.
+Fig.~\ref{mnistd} shows that an overly small or large $\lambda$ results in high training loss, whereas a moderate $\lambda$ improves performance.}